 Whether it’s a sports hall of fame or ancient art sculptures, I’m a fan of busts.

-The facility is currently open Tuesday through Sunday from 10-5, with extended hours on Thursdays.
-Base price for adults is $15.
-Parking is available in a garage beneath the facility.
+The facility is currently open Wednesday through Sunday from 10-5, with extended hours on Thursdays to 8 pm.
+Base price for adults is $22.

 Among the collections are a room full of pre-1900 decorative arts, including a lot of furniture; an impressive selection of photography; American folk art; Renaissance and Baroque pieces; and prints and drawings dating back at least 500 years.
 Nearly 20,000 works are housed in the place.